-The Sidney Fine Art Show is organized and managed entirely by Volunteers.
+The Sidney Fine Art Show and Sale is organized and managed entirely by Volunteers.
 People just like you!
 Every year we look forward to reconnecting with our wonderful volunteer team.
 For those of you who are joining us for the first time, welcome!

 - It’s a ton of fun with a little bit of work added in.

 - Meet other energetic, enthusiastic and interesting people.

 - See how such a big show is put together, all with your help.

 - Be a part of the biggest annual event in Sidney.